asumito/hyprconf-install/README.md

 <h2 align="center">Shell Ninja</h2>
 <br>

-<h3>This Hyprland configuration is kind of minila looking, but also little bit gorgeous I guess.
-Why don't you check it out? </h3>
+This Hyprland configuration is kind of minila looking, but also little bit gorgeous I guess.
+Why don't you check it out?

-## [ WARNING ]
+> [!CAUTION]

-Please note that this script if fully ready now.
-But for `openSUSE`, there is a little issue in installing `Hypridle` && `xdg-desktop-portal-hyprland` because a little dependency is missing in the repo of this OS.
-After it's being added, then the script for `openSUSE` will be totally ready.
+> This script is fully ready, but it may create some little issue in `openSUSE`.
+I'll fix that as soon as possible.

-## [ NOTE ]
+> [!NOTE]

-The dotfile used in this script is a rolling release config.
+> The dotfile used in this script is a rolling release config.
 I fix issues and add features very often.
 Just to update in the latest commits, you have to use `SUPER Shift U` keybind.
 It will update to the latest [hyprconf](https://github.com/shell-ninja/hyprconf) configuration and restore the cache.

 ## Screenshots

 <details close>
-<summary>Themes</summary>
+<summary>Overall</summary>
 <p align="center">
    <img aligh="center" width="49%" src="https://github.com/shell-ninja/Screen-Shots/blob/main/hyprconf/theme/1.png?raw=true" />
    <img aligh="center" width="49%" src="https://github.com/shell-ninja/Screen-Shots/blob/main/hyprconf/theme/2.png?raw=true" /> <br>